ElektraInitiative/PermaplanT/doc/tests/README.md

 ## In Scope:

-- End-to-End testing of critical workflows
+- End-to-End testing of important [use cases](../usecases)
 - Integration testing of various modules and components
 - System tests
 - Performance tests
 - Security tests
 - Regression testing
 - User acceptance testing
-- Compatibility testing on different platforms, browsers, and devices?
+- Compatibility testing on different platforms, browsers, and devices

 ## Testing Types and Levels